 26. Smoking is prohibited in undesignated areas.
-Effective November 21, 2013 all branches of the Spartanburg County Public Libraries will be tobacco free.
-Please refer to our Tobacco Free Policy: Frequently Asked Questions page for more information.
+Effective November 21, 2013, all branches of the Spartanburg County Public Libraries are tobacco free.
+This includes electronic and vapor cigarettes (Updated: November 20, 2014).

 All bags and other articles are subject to inspection by security and other authorized personnel.
 The Library reserves the right to limit the size and number of items brought into the Library.